Updated: Sep 8, 2022

 Men do this process of “overlay” too.
 Heck, I do it to Sonika, even though I understand the process.
 I might look at a project I want to do around our house.
 My mind spits out 10 logical, sequential steps for what should happen – actually the best way to make it happen, according to my logic – and I assume it should be obvious to Sonika.
 When it’s not, I have to be very careful not to make the conclusion that she’s not listening, or doesn’t respect my way of thinking, or is somehow trying to foil my plans.

 Another classic complaint about men is that they work all the time and that work is more important to them than relationship.
 If you’re with a man who works a lot and spends less time with you than you want, it’s very tempting to assume that he doesn’t want to be with you and doesn’t care about the relationship.
-But that is hardly ever the case, on the contrary.
+But that is hardly ever the case.

 There’s a saying that describes this misunderstanding: